AdventCoding/Showcase/README.md

  - button {string} : The text for the prompt confirmation button
  - input {string|jQuery} : The input, textarea, or select element html string, or a jQuery element object for the user input
  - callback {Function} : The callback to execute after the prompt is complete
- >The callback receives the trimmed string, or array of trimmed strings for multiple inputs, from the user input, or false if the Showcase was closed
+ >The callback receives the trimmed string, or array of trimmed strings for multiple inputs, from the user input, or null if the Showcase was closed

 ## License